renatabiniek/hush-daisies/README.md

 **Agile methodology:**

   The development of this project was managed with the principles of agile methodology in mind.
+  Planned features were defined and organised into the following [Epics](https://github.com/renatabiniek/hush-daisies/milestones?with_issues=no) at the start of the project.

+  EPIC | View and Navigation
+  EPIC | Account
+  EPIC | User profile
+  EPIC | Admin
+  EPIC | Products
+  EPIC | Orders and payments
+  EPIC | Workshops
+  EPIC | Marketing & SEO
+  EPIC | Contact

-Atomic user stories were defined at the start of the project and grouped according to the MoSCoW prioritization approach.
+  Epics were then broken down into atomic user stories and organised according to the MoSCoW prioritization approach.
   Around the recommended 60% of user stories are identified as the must-have features.
 Further user stories were added throughout the development.
+  Only limited number of user stories was worked on, completed and tested in each iteration.

-The user stories were recorded and managed via the Github issues functionality and the Projects Kanban Board.
+  The user stories were recorded and managed via the Github issues functionality and the Projects board.
-The list can be viewed [here](https://github.com/renatabiniek/hush-daisies/projects/1).
-[NEEDS UPDATE!]
+  The list can be viewed [here](https://github.com/users/renatabiniek/projects/3).

 **Site User:** [NEEDS UPDATE!]